valeth/wanikani-breeze-dark/README.md

 ### The docker way

 It's possible to build (and develop) the project without having the environment on your machine.
-Simply run `./scripts/compile.sh` from repository root - this will build the CSS styles using a docker container.
-To continuously work on the style and automatically recompile while making changes run `./scripts/watch.sh`.
+Simply run `make compile` from repository root - this will build the CSS styles using a docker container.
+To continuously work on the style and automatically recompile while making changes run `make watch`.
+To check for code style errors before commiting run `make lint`.

 ## Info for user script creators